Rudy Gay: Personal life

 In 2010, Gay was named an ambassador for the Hoops for St. Jude fundraising program for St. Jude Children's Research Hospital in Memphis and donated $20,000 to the program, which allowed donors to pledge a set amount of dollars for each point scored by Gay and other participating NBA players.

 In April 2010, Gay was awarded the NBA Cares Community Assist Award for March in recognition of his service to the Memphis community, particularly his ongoing support of St. Jude Children's Research Hospital in Memphis.
 As a result, a $5,000 donation was given by the NBA on behalf of Gay to support St. Jude Children's Research Hospital.
 Gay, who wore number 22 with Memphis, personally donated $22,222 to the hospital.

 In 2013, Gay married his longtime girlfriend Ecko Wray.
+The couple have two children together.
+He is a second cousin of NBA player Bub Carrington.